NO CURRENT LEVEL 2 INSTRUCTOR TRAINER COURSES ARE SCHEDULED

 - Small Boat Level 2 IT Manual and supporting documents.

-The fee for the two-day course is $350.
-If accepted, payment must be made by credit card or check payable to US Sailing and must be received at least three (3) weeks prior to the course.
+If accepted, payment must be received by US Sailing no more than three (3) weeks prior to the course.
 Late payment is subject to a $25 fee.